AKBana42/testcafe-reporter-uxclient-trx/README.md

 };
 ```

-As `testcafe-reporter-custom` use `ts-node` in order to execute TypeScript files, all it's rules are applied.
+As `testcafe-reporter-uxclient-trx use `ts-node` in order to execute TypeScript files, all it's rules are applied.

 If you want to provide additional `ts-node` options, you can use `tsOptions` in the reporter configuration file.
 For example, you can specify custom `tsconfig` file using the following configuration: